Late binding

+Late binding is the act or mechanism of binding two software entities at runtime as opposed to early binding which occurs before the program starts such as design or build times.

+The implementation of late binding differs by context.

+The term dynamic binding is sometimes used for the same concept, but is more commonly refers to dynamic scope.

 History

 The term "late binding" dates back to at least the 1960s, where it can be found in Communications of the ACM.
 The term was widely used to describe calling conventions in languages like Lisp, though usually with negative connotations about performance.

-In the 1980s Smalltalk popularized object-oriented programming (OOP) and with it late binding.
+In the 1980s, Smalltalk popularized object-oriented programming (OOP) and with it late binding.
 Alan Kay once said, "OOP to me means only messaging, local retention, and protection and hiding of state-process, and extreme late-binding of all things.
 It can be done in Smalltalk and in LISP.
 There are possibly other systems in which this is possible, but I'm not aware of them."

-In the early to mid-1990s, Microsoft heavily promoted its COM standard as a binary interface between different OOP programming languages.
-COM programming equally promoted early and late binding, with many languages supporting both at the syntax level.
+In the 1990s, COM was commonly used.
+It provided both a binary, early binding as well as a late binding based on name lookup.

-In 2000, Alex Martelli coined the term "duck typing" to refer to a similar concept, but with a different emphasis.
-While late binding generally focuses on implementation details, duck typing focuses on the ability to ignore types and concentrate on the methods an object currently has.
+In 2000, Alex Martelli coined the term duck typing to refer to a form of polymorphism that leveraged the same kind of name lookup as COM late binding.
+A runtime supports duck typing if it is interpreted or if it supports type introspection.